lmiller1990/vue-testing-handbook/src/v3/vue-router.md

 Now the test passes.
 In this case, we don't do any navigation or anything that relies on the implementation of the router, so using `mocks` is good.
 We don't really care how `username` comes to be in the query string, only that it is present.

-Often the server will provide the routing, as opposed to client side routing with Vue Router.
+Sometimes the server will handle parts of the routing, as opposed to client side routing with Vue Router.
 In such cases, using `mocks` to set the query string in a test is a good alternative to using a real instance of Vue Router.

 ## Strategies for Testing Router Hooks